-In late 2011, Congress sought to reduce Iran's exportation of oil by imposing sanctions on the mechanisms that oil importers use to pay Iran for oil.
-The sanctions took the form of sanctioning transactions with Iran's Central Bank.
-Section 1245 of the FY2012 National Defense Authorization Act (NDAA, H.R.
-1540, P.L.
-112-81, signed on December 31, 2011) provides for the following:
+In 2011, Congress sought to reduce Iran's exportation of oil outright by imposing sanctions on the mechanisms that importers use to pay Iran for oil.
+The sanctions imposed penalties on transactions with Iran's Central Bank.
+Section 1245 of the FY2012 National Defense Authorization Act (NDAA, P.L.
+112-81, signed on December 31, 2011):

 - Requires the President to prevent a foreign bank from opening an account in the United States-or impose strict limitations on existing U.S. accounts-if that bank processes payments through Iran's Central Bank.
 The provision applies to a foreign central bank only if the transaction with Iran's Central Bank is for oil purchases.
 The provision went into effect for non-oil related transactions 60 days after enactment (February 29, 2012), and for transactions for oil purchases after 180 days (June 28, 2012). - Exemption Provision.
 The law provided a strong incentive for Iran's oil buyers to cut purchases of Iranian oil through an exemption provision.
 The President may grant an exemption for foreign banks-for any transactions with the Central Bank (not just for oil)-if the President certifies that the parent country of the bank has significantly reduced its purchases of oil from Iran.
 That determination is reviewed every 180 days; countries must continue to reduce their oil buys from Iran, relative to the previous 180-day period, to retain the exemption.
 ITRSHRA amended Section 1245 such that any country that completely ceases purchasing oil from Iran would retain an exemption. - Sanctions on transactions for oil apply only if the President certifies to Congress-90 days after enactment (by March 30, 2012), based on a report by the Energy Information Administration to be completed 60 days after enactment (by February 29, 2012)-that the oil market is adequately supplied.
 The EIA report and Administration certification are required every 90 days thereafter.
-The first required EIA report was issued on February 29, 2012, and, on March 30, 2012, President Obama determined that there was a sufficient supply of oil worldwide to permit countries to reduce oil purchases from Iran.
-An EIA report of April 27, 2012, and Administration determination of June 11, 2012, made similar findings and certifications, triggering potential sanctions as of June 28, 2012.
-Subsequent EIA reports and Administration determinations of the state of the oil market have kept the sanctions triggers in place.
+The first required EIA report was issued on February 29, 2012.
+On March 30, 2012, President Obama determined that there was a sufficient supply of oil worldwide to permit countries to reduce oil purchases from Iran.
+An EIA report of April 27, 2012, and Administration determination of June 11, 2012, made similar findings and certifications, triggering the sanctions as of June 28, 2012.
+Subsequent EIA reports and Administration determinations kept the sanctions triggers in place.

-Although then Treasury Under Secretary David Cohen told the Senate Foreign Relations Committee on December 2, 2011, that the provision could lead to a rise in oil prices that would benefit Iran, the Administration accepted the legislation.
+Although then-Treasury Under Secretary David Cohen told the Senate Foreign Relations Committee on December 2, 2011, that the provision could lead to a rise in oil prices that would benefit Iran, the Administration accepted the legislation.
 In the signing statement on the bill, President Obama indicated he would implement the provision so as not to damage U.S. relations with partner countries.